-The automotive and transport sectors are changing rapidly right now.
-Electrification, automation, connectivity and shared mobility are pushing innovation ahead.
-This is just one example of areas where policy and regulatory development plays an important role for implementing new technology to the full.
+More and more areas of society are faced with a need for rapid change and adjustment.
+We work, for example, with the automotive and transport sectors where electrification, automation, connectivity and shared mobility are pushing innovation ahead.
+But there are many other areas where policy and regulatory development plays an important role for implementing new technology to the full.

 In a Policy Lab, participants work on specific cases based on the users' needs.
 So far, technology development as well as policy and regulatory development have largely been separate and developed individually.
 As society becomes more and more complex and the development of technology is progressing ever so rapidly, the drainpipe thinking needs to be removed and instead replaced with other ways of working.
 For example engineers, computer scientists, economists, behavioral scientists, environmental scientists and lawyers must work together and collaborate.
 In this work, RISE is the coordinating party that links different competences and skills according to need.